ansigo/ansigo/README.md

  ansigo-galaxy : an alternative to ansible galaxy.

 # Few design considerations.
-- works well in a vendor neutral environments.
+- Design to works for vendor neutral solutions.
-- Interoperable with existing Modules
+- Interoperable with existing Ansible Modules
-- Interoperable with existing roles
+- Interoperable with existing Ansible roles
-- Interoperable with existing playbook
+- Interoperable with existing Ansible playbook

 # License